Turkish television drama

-Turkish drama (Türk dizileri) is a type of television series in the Turkish language made in Turkey.
-These dramas reflect Turkish culture and considered by some to be the country's most well-known economic and cultural exports.
-They have seen significant growth since the 2000s, and Turkey had surpassed Mexico and Brazil as the second-largest exporter of television series after the United States by the mid-2010s.
+Turkish dramas (Türk dizileri) are a genre of television series made in Turkey.
+These dramas reflect Turkish culture and are considered by some to be one of the country's most important economic and cultural exports.
+They have seen significant growth since the 2000s, and Turkey surpassed Mexico and Brazil as the second-largest exporter of television series after the United States by the mid-2010s.
 The television industry has played a crucial role in increasing Turkey's popularity in Asia, Europe, Latin America, and North Africa.

 Turkish series are chiefly produced in Istanbul, following the liberalization of private television in Turkey in the 1990s.
 Turkish television channels producing dramas include TRT, Kanal D, Show TV, Star TV, ATV, Now, TV8, and Kanal 7.
-The Turkish television series market is characterized by intense local competition; out of the 60 series produced annually in the country, almost 50% do not run for longer than 13 episodes due to the strong competition among local channels, which results in the high quality and popularity of the longer-running productions.
+The Turkish TV series market is characterized by intense local competition; out of the around 70 series produced annually in the country, only around 10% of them go on to a second season.
+Many are taken off air after running a few episodes without even completing their first season.
 Each episode of a Turkish drama is typically between 120 and 150 minutes in length, excluding advertisements.
-However, this does not apply to internet platform series.
+However, this does not apply to internet series.

+Rapid content production has led to a perceived decline in quality.
+Some also complain that recent shows are produced for the international market and do not cater sufficiently to Turkish tastes.
+Furthermore, those working on such series, including actors, set designers, screenwriters, and costume designers often have to work ceaselessly.

-Çalıkuşu was the first Turkish TV series to be exported internationally in 1986 to the Soviet Union.
-Turkish television shows are almost always available in multiple languages, dubbed or subtitled to accommodate the target country's language.
-The success of Turkish television series has also boosted tourism, as visitors are eager to visit the locations used in their favorite shows.
+Turkish dramas tend to be inoffensive with widespread cultural appeal.
+They are exported to many countries, particularly in South America and Asia. Çalıkuşu was the first Turkish TV series to be exported internationally in 1986 to the Soviet Union.
+Turkish television shows are almost always dubbed or subtitled in multiple languages to accommodate the target country.
+The success of Turkish TV has also boosted tourism, as visitors are eager to visit the locations used in their favorite shows.
 The sudden and massive international popularity of Turkish TV dramas since the 2000s has been widely analyzed as a social phenomenon.

-Leading actresses in 2000s

-In the 2000s, Turkish series are more popular than Turkish cinema.
-New actresses usually graduated theatre department and acting teacher.
-Their careers continued in Turkish series.
-Even though there wasn't social media in the 2000s, leading TV actresses are more popular than cinema actresses.
-They founded in Actors Syndicate.